 We are expecting our first child, a girl, within the month, who we plan to raise as a vegan and crazy cat lady.
 Rachel’s pregnancy has been very smooth.
 All of her medical tests have returned flawless.
 She has had little to no discomfort.
 There was no morning sickness or nausea.
 She believes that arrived from having a vegan diet and being a lifelong vegetarian, as the pathogens found in meat weren’t exposed to the baby at that delicate developmental stage.
-We also have five cats, Hazel, Chester, Ollie, Moses & Esther.
+We also have three cats, Hazel, Chester and Ollie.

 1/ What made you go vegan?